fghaas/add_depth/markdown/videography.md

 Use exactly the offset calculated from your known lateral velocity

 <!-- Note -->
-Remember, we're flying to the right, so if we're making a wall-eyed clip we want the left-eye view to run behind by a jiffy.
+Remember, we're flying to the right, so if we're making a cross-eyed clip we want the left-eye view to run behind by a jiffy.
 That's because the left eye is where the right eye *was* a fraction of a second ago.
-So in that case, we'd offset the right clip to run FIXME milliseconds (or FIXME frames) *earlier* than the left-eye view.
+So in that case, we'd offset the right clip to run 90 milliseconds *earlier* than the left-eye view.

 ## Clip video and render